The Dark Side of Gravity: B=-A, the Cosmological Field

-In the radiative era, the trivial A=1 stationary solution describes a self conjugate world.
-A perturbation to this stationary solution, probably occured for the birth of times to take place and see a couple of conjugate universes start evolving from A=1, t=0.
-These worlds have simple evolution laws in the particular ranges $A<<1,A\approx 1,A>>1$.
-Indeed, the scale factor evolution is then driven (here a non dimensional time unit is used) by the following differential equations in the three particular domains:
+The trivial a(t)=1 stationary solution describes a self conjugate world.
+A perturbation to this stationary solution, probably occured for the birth of times to take place and see a couple of conjugate universes start evolving from a(0)=1.
+We are now looking for these less trivial evolution laws and solutions in some particular ranges for the scale factor a(t) (A(t)=$a^2(t)$).
+When $a(t)\approx 1$, the source vanishes to first order even in case we are in a cold universes scenario and vanishes exactly for hot universes.
+The solution in both cases is (from now on, non dimensional time units are used).